 - is quiet and doesn’t have distractions – although it’s OK for teenagers to listen to music while they study.

 Your child might sometimes prefer to work sitting on their bed or outside.
 This is fine for short periods, particularly if they’re reading or they need time to think.
 But it’s best for them to write and use a computer while sitting at a desk or table.

 5. Tune in to teenagers’ feelings

 Teenagers might have many and mixed feelings about home learning.

 For example, your child might like learning at their own pace away from distractions.
 Or they might find it hard to concentrate and stay motivated.
 They might not want to do their school tasks at all.
 Their feelings, energy levels and motivation for home learning might also go up and down throughout the day or across the week.

-The key thing is checking in with your child regularly to see how they’re feeling.
+The key thing is checking in regularly with your child’s feelings.
 This shows your child that what they feel is important to you.
 If you’re in touch with your child’s feelings, you’ll be in a good position to pick up on any problems that your child might be having, like feelings of anxiety or depression.
 Your child is also more likely to come to you with problems.